Benefits of Quitting Weed

 Smoking weed affects the parts of the brain responsible for memory, learning, concentration, and decision-making.
 It can leave you in a “brain fog,” affecting your ability to focus and learn new information.

-Though some cognitive deficits will remain after quitting marijuana, memory and learning begin to improve after you’ve stopped smoking weed for a while.[3]
+Though some cognitive deficits may persist, memory and learning begin to improve after you’ve stopped smoking weed for a while.[3]

 • Improved Heart Health